Purrcival/QM8782/readme.md

+> [!NOTE]\
+> I'm working my way up to pay for classes at Cameron University.
+Any donation via CashApp is very much appreciated.
+This fundraiser is to help my success into working my decade-long (10y) to my Doctorates degree.
+Feel free to donate to me on CashApp at $qm8782 for big support.

 > [!IMPORTANT]\
 > If you wish to contact me, do so by joining my discord for verification before I can chat by [clicking here](https://tinyurl.com/QM8782-DISCORD).